-Thermal imaging or thermography is used by multiple sectors such as law enforcement and security, military, firefighting, medicine, science research, air and sea navigation, and marine surveying.
+Thermal imaging or thermography is used by multiple sectors such as law enforcement and security, military, firefighting, medicine, scientific research, air and sea navigation, and marine surveying.
 IR is especially useful for predictive/preventative maintenance, new construction, and post laminate/structural repairs.

-Thermal imaging cameras provide a nondestructive, environmentally friendly way to see temperature differentials in an object to verify such things as electrical and mechanical failures, structural design, delamination (disbanding), damage, voids, structural location, and to locate moisture intrusion.
+Thermal imaging cameras provide a non-destructive, environmentally friendly way to see temperature differentials in an object to verify such things as electrical and mechanical failures, structural design, delamination (disbanding), damage, voids, structural location, and to locate moisture intrusion.

 FOR A SAMPLE REPORT PLEASE SEND ME AN EMAIL:

 Thermal imaging has multiple beneficial uses across many industries.
 Since it is non-contact, the area being analyzed remains unadulterated and everyone remains safe during the inspection.